William Ludwig Lutgens

 The Flierefluiter also lurks in you and I. Let us welcome, rather than vilify him.

 In 2024, he presented Joy Sauce at Performa6 in Vonk Centrale, held a solo exhibition at PLUS-ONE Gallery, and participated in Universiteit Lichtekooi in Antwerp.
-Upcoming exhibitions include a solo show at 427 Gallery in Riga and a group exhibition at SMAK in spring 2025.
-Lutgens is represented by PLUS-ONE Gallery and is also the founder of the artist space Red Herring Salon (currently closed) and a board member of the artist association NICC.
-He lives and works in Antwerp.
+He had is first solo show at 427 Gallery in Riga and a group exhibition at SMAK in spring 2025.
+Lutgens is also the founder of the artist space Red Herring Salon (currently closed) and a board member of the artist association NICC.

-Exhibition: 12.10.2024 — 17.11.2024
+• Exhibition: 12.10.2024 — 17.11.2024

 PLUS-ONE Gallery